fabiocarrara/phd-thesis/README.md

 # Deep Learning for Image Classification and Retrieval: Analysis and Solutions to Current Limitations

-PhD Thesis (Draft), October 2018, Fabio Carrara.
-Currently under revision.
+PhD Thesis, May 2019, Fabio Carrara.

 This repository contains the LaTeX and [Asymptote](http://asymptote.sourceforge.net/) source files of the Ph.D. thesis of Fabio Carrara.